Codeiology/ApertureTerminal/README.md

 Now, you just gotta save it!
 All you gotta do is hold Control+X, and then hit Y, and then enter/return.
 You should now be back in the regular terminal.
 Close out of the window and reopen the terminal to check that it worked!

 Great!
 Now for the custom prompt!
-Type:
+Go back to the repository:

+`cd ApertureTerminal`

+and copy some more code:

 `pbcopy < zshprompt.sh`

-Now you should have that pasted!
+back to the home directory:

+`cd ~`

 Go back to the nano terminal by typing:

-`do nano zshprompt.sh`
+`sudo nano zshprompt.sh`

 Now, you know the drill, just Command+V, and boom!
 Hit Control+X, Y, and enter/return.
-Now that you are back in the regular terminal, type:
+Now that you are back in the regular terminal, go back to the repo:

+`cd ApertureTerminal`

+and copy some more code:

-`pbcopy < zshrc.txt`
+`pbcopy < zshprompt.sh`

 Back to the nano terminal 😁: